jackabox/gridsome.jackwhiting.co.uk/content/drafts/2019-12-09-svelte-pagejs-routing.md

 <h1>Home Page</h1>
 ```

 Next, back in our `App.svelte` file we will need to create a couple of variables that we will pass through to the child components and tell Svelte what route to load.
-We'll keep these simple by adding the following:

 ```js
 <script>